SheffUQ/SheffUQ.github.io/README.md

 Because we are using [Jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) for the references, updating the pages is slightly convoluted.

 There are two branches to the repo - master and source.
 All the source code lives in the source branch, and the html from the `_site/` directory needs to go into the `master` branch.
-Once you have built and tested the site locally, [do the following](https://github.com/randymorris/randymorris.github.com/blob/source/README.md) to update the github repo.,
+Once you have built and tested the site locally, commit the changes to source branch.
+Then
+[do the following](https://github.com/randymorris/randymorris.github.com/blob/source/README.md) to update the github repo.,

 ```
 git branch -D master